lmzintgraf/MultiMAuS/README.md

 ### SIMULATOR

-We use the agent modelling framework mesa.
+We use the agent modelling framework mesa ()

+### Feature Extraction

+We are currently working on creating features that can be used for learning (e.g., classification) from the transaction logs.
+Most of this can be found in `data/features`.
+Note however that this is under development.